-Document Title Shire of Northam Planning Strategy - July 2013 Relevant Strategies/ Actions When preparing the conceptualised development plan for the Northam townsite, assess future demand for additional commercial zoned land in the town and designate a clearly defined town centre area and small local centres.
-(SHORT TERM) Partner with key stakeholders to help prepare and implement redevelopment plans for the following areas in the Northam townsite: Minson Avenue, Fitzgerald Street and Wellington Street East in the town centre area including the old Northam Hospital site on the corner of Wellington and Gairdner Streets; - The area surrounding the Northam Railway Station along Peel Terrace; The old 'Victoria Oval' contained with the street block bounded by Charles, Duke, Gairdner and Wellington Streets; (SHORT TERM & ONGOING) Consolidate the current 'Business', 'Local Centre' and 'Town Centre' zoning classifications applicable to all commercial land in the Northam townsite by applying a single, all inclusive 'Commercial' zoning classification to these areas with a consistent set of development provisions and standards that can be applied to all future commercial development.
-(IMMEDIATELY) Formulate and apply suitable local planning scheme provisions and policies to address the following land use management issues in the Northam townsite: the provision of adequate car parking, particularly in the town centre area; (IMMEDIATELY & ONGOING) Identified connectivity The actions outlined above are considered directly relevant to the Northam town centre area.
-The Strategy provides an explanation of the Shire's LPS6 and is to be read in conjunction with the Scheme.
-The Strategy provides an explanation for the statutory provisions of LPS6 and ultimately explains the Shire's broad strategy for the area, forming a basis for coordinating public and private development.
+re of Northam Planning Strategy - July 2013

+Partner with key stakeholders to help prepare a following areas in the Northam townsite: Minson Avenue, Fitzgerald Street and Wellin including the old Northam Hospital site on t - The area surrounding the Northam Railway The old 'Victoria Oval' contained with the st and Wellington Streets; (SHORT TERM &amp; ON Consolidate the current 'Business', 'Local Central applicable to all commercial land in the Northal 'Commercial' zoning classification to these are provisions and standards that can be applied to (IMMEDIATELY) Formulate and apply suitable local planning sc following land use management issues in the N - the provision of adequate car parking, particul ONGOING) dentified onnectivity The actions outlined above are considered directl The Strategy provides an explanation of the Shire Scheme.
+The Strategy provides an explanation for explains the Shire's broad strategy for the area, for private development.